Ngäbe-Buglé Comarca: Land use

 As the Ngäbe-Buglé typically practice subsistence agriculture, definitions of land ownership and use are of pinnacle importance to every household, especially as population increases in proportion to arable land in the comarca and productive land is degraded by excessive use.
 The intricate system on which land resources are allocated is based on the kinship system.
 Ownership rights to unclaimed land are established through occupation and farming, although very little fertile land in the comarca remains unclaimed.
 Members of a kinship group collectively own land, but those who live in the village on the land control it.
 Undeniable rights to this collectively owned land belong to each member of the kinship group, while borrowed rights are often extended to the members of a spouses family, although these rights can be revoked.
-In this way, social organization shapes the pattern of economic life and livelihood for most Guaymí.
-The most common crops grown in the comarca Ngäbe-Buglé (Ngobeland) are corn, rice, beans, otoe, bananas, and coffee although people also grow tomatoes, peppers and other vegetables in smaller gardens at home.
-Fruits such as mangos, oranges, nance, grow seasonally along with cacao, all of which supplement the Guaymí diet.
+In this way, social organization shapes the pattern of economic life and livelihood for most Ngäbe-Bugle.
+The most common crops grown in the comarca Ngäbe-Buglé are corn, rice, beans, otoe, bananas, and coffee although people also grow tomatoes, peppers and other vegetables in smaller gardens at home.
+Fruits such as mangos, oranges, nance, grow seasonally along with cacao, all of which supplement the Ngäbe-Bugle diet.
 Meat is rarely eaten although many families keep cows, pigs, ducks, and chickens (mostly egg laying); sardines are a common staple and hojaldras (fried Panamanian bread) are sometimes eaten for breakfast.
 Most farming is done on land cleared using slash and burn techniques, and due to growing population pressures, this land is rarely left fallow for sufficient time, so crop yields tend to decrease over time.

 Economy and resources

-As subsistence agriculture becomes less and less reliable, the Guaymí people have started to participate in the cash economy, which provides some relatively accessible alternatives for generating capital and obtaining necessary amenities and resources.
-Labor is one abundant resource the Guaymí possess, although due to poor education and low human capital including health and nutrition, the labor force is rather unskilled.
+As subsistence agriculture becomes less and less reliable, the Ngäbe-Buglé people have started to participate in the cash economy, which provides some relatively accessible alternatives for generating capital and obtaining necessary amenities and resources.
+Labor is one abundant resource the Ngäbe-Buglé possess, although due to poor education and low human capital including health and nutrition, the labor force is rather unskilled.
 As a result, many men serve as migrant agricultural workers or leave the comarca to seek other types of informal jobs.
 2008.
-Many men work during the coffee harvest in the Chiriqui Highlands including Boquete and Santa Clara.
+Many men work during the coffee harvest in the Chiriquí Highlands including Boquete and Santa Clara.
 This region of Panama is known for high quality shade-grown, and in some cases, organic coffee.
-The Guaymí also harvest seasonal vegetables grown at higher altitudes.
+The Ngäbe-Buglé also harvest seasonal vegetables grown at higher altitudes.
 Women also participate in the informal economy by making chacaras, naguas and jewelry to sell, and some men sew pants or weave hats to do the same.
 Social capital is again salient to participation in the informal economy as relationships provide people with new opportunities to make money; social capital can even be a mechanism used to attract help from both governmental and non-governmental organizations.